ulfschneider/ulf.website/content/posts/2025-07-22-friendly-instruction-to-svg.md

 ---
-title: A friendly instruction to SVG
+title: A friendly introduction to SVG
 tags:
   - code
   - CSS